 Delaware Hall.
-In this building are the offices and classrooms for the Departments of Psychology and Music Education, the office of the Student Government, and an auditorium.
+In this building are the offices for the Departments of Psychology and Music Education, classrooms and an auditorium.

 Lydia P. Laws Hall.
 This residence houses junior and senior women.
 Completed in 1963, it has a living capacity for 100 female students; an attractive and spacious lounge with patio; a recreational room; a completely equipped beauty parlor; a smaller lounge; a study room and utility room on each floor; a modern furnished kitchen; and a laundry room with washers and dryers.